Compton Police Department: Early law enforcement in Compton

-Three days after the official date of incorporation of the city on May 14, 1888, at the first meeting of the Compton Board of Trustees, the board recognized the need for a local law enforcement agency.
-Named to the post was Asbury McComas, who also owned the local livery stable.
-Two weeks later, on May 28, the Board of Trustees established the first committee on police matters and set the City Marshal's salary at $100 annually.
+Three days after the official date of incorporation of the city on May 14, 1888 at the first meeting of the Compton Board of Trustees, the board recognized the need for a local law enforcement agency.
+Asbury McComas, owner of a local livery stable, was named to the post.
+Two weeks later on May 28, the Board of Trustees established the first committee on police matters and set the City Marshal's salary at $100 annually.

 McComas was asked to resign over questions of license and dog tax fees in early 1889, however he was reappointed in 1892 after F.H.
 Carson was unable to qualify for the position.

 C.W.
 Lyman replaced McComas and the Marshal's salary was raised to $15 per month plus 10 percent of the dog tax.
 An entry to the minutes of the board of trustees for July 22, 1889 shows that Marshal Lyman was paid $1.95 for "taking care of an intoxicated woman."

 In 1890, G.F.
 Willits replaced Lyman as City Marshal.
 Sometime that same year, the Marshal and other elected officials agreed to donate four months' salary to make up a budget deficiency so that the city could purchase four fire hydrants.

 1891 disbandment

 In 1890 Compton voters decided to shed large portions of the city, dropping in size from approximately 600 acres to 80 acres.
 As a result of this dramatic decrease in size, there were only five registered voters living within the boundaries of Compton.
 With so few residents, the government was unable to support itself with enough people to occupy various positions, and the city quietly stagnated with limited or no local governance.
-This effectively ceased all policing activities by the city, with the Los Angeles County Sheriff's Department stepping in to fill the gap.
+This effectively ceased all policing activities by the city, with the Los Angeles County Sheriff's Department (LASD) stepping in to fill the gap.
 Due to the lapse in governance between 1891 and 1906, records do not show when Marshal Willits left office.
 He most likely served until the LASD took over local police duties in 1891.

 By 1906, attorneys Emmett Wilson and E.T.
 Sherer filed suit to nullify the votes of 1890, and Compton was brought back to the 600 acre size it was at the time of incorporation.

 1906 re-establishment

-With the return of local government in late 1906, a slate of candidates for the Board of Trustees, designated as the People's Ticket was voted in without opposition.
+With the return of local government in late 1906, a slate of candidates for the Board of Trustees (the People's Ticket) was voted in without opposition.
 H.J.
 Mayo, the candidate for City Marshal, served until sometime in 1907, when he was succeeded by Howard Peck.
 Peck was replaced sometime in 1906 by W.J.
 Davis, who served until 1911.